KlauMack/ckan/README.md

 * Search API (plugin) – Used for searching datasets, organizations, and resources.

 Additional CKAN's API explanation and examples: [api-guide](https://github.com/KlauMack/ckan/blob/main/doc/api/api-guide.rst)

+### Extensions

+CKAN extensions are used to extend or enhance CKAN's core functionality.
+They allow you to add new features or modify existing behavior without changing the core CKAN code.

+Custonm extensions are created by hooking into CKAN's Interface.
+CKAN provides several interfaces and hooks that allow developers to interact with its core functions:

+1. `IDatasetForm` - used to modify or extend the dataset form fields.
+2. `IDatasetView` - allows to customize the way datasets are viewed on the CKAN site.
+3. `IPlugin` - allows you to define your own CKAN plugin and hook into the system to add new features or extend existing ones.
+4. `IConfigurer` - allows updating CKAN's configurations.
+5. `IValidator` - used to modify default data validation.

+Structure of an Extension:

+* A Python package with custom logic.
+* Template files for changing the front-end.
+* Configuration to integrate the extension with CKAN.
+* Static files like CSS/JS for custom UI components.

 ## Views